'

 Kuala Selangor District Historical Museum

 Kuala Selangor District Historical Museum was originally an Official Residence of the Kuala Selangor District Office.
-The museum tells the history of Kuala Selangor since its establishment with 7 sections displaying all the relics and pictures in the past.
+The museum tells the history of Kuala Selangor since its establishment with 7 sections displaying all the relics and pictures of the past.

 In addition, visitors also come to Bukit Malawati to see the silvered leaf monkeys and long-tailed macaques.
 You can buy food (such as peanuts) to feed them as well.

-3. How to book the Kuala Selangor tour?
+5. How to book the Kuala Selangor tour?

 You can book either 1 single activity or the whole package.
 There are different packages offered too, but I highly recommend you to book the full package including sky mirror, Eagle feeding, fireflies, and blue tears (normally, 5 minutes ATV for free is included in this package).